A part of me is really excited to talk with you about the healing, intuitive practice of

 But you may have Parts (I know I do) that feel strongly about knowing some background.
 And I want to make sure we give it to them.

-We casually acknowledge parts of ourselves when we say, “Part of me wants to go to that party, but part of me really wants to stay in and go to sleep early.”
+We casually acknowledge parts of ourselves when we say, “Part of me wants to go to that party, but part of me really wants to stay in and get to sleep early.”

 This type of multiplicity is normal, natural, and healthy.
 Parts relate to each other like an internal version of family members.
 Hence the name “Internal Family Systems.”